Sir George Cockburn, 10th Baronet: Naval career

-Cockburn was given command of the fifth-rate HMS Phaeton on the East Indies Station in July 1803, of the third-rate HMS Captain in July 1806, and of the third-rate HMS Pompée in March 1808.
+Cockburn commanded the fifth-rate HMS Phaeton on the East Indies Station in July 1803, the third-rate HMS Captain in July 1806, and the third-rate HMS Pompée in March 1808.
 He commanded the naval support at the reduction of Martinique in February 1809 during the Napoleonic Wars, for which he received the thanks of Parliament.

 Cockburn commanded a squadron of warships for the landings in Walcheren in July 1809 during the Walcheren Campaign.
 He took command of the third-rate HMS Implacable off the coast of Spain in January 1810 and sailed to Quiberon Bay with a small squadron whose mission was to arrange the escape of the King of Spain, whom the French had imprisoned at the Château de Valençay.
 The mission failed when Ferdinand refused to have anything to do with the British.
 Cockburn was promoted to commodore, hoisting his broad pennant in the fourth-rate HMS Grampus in November 1811.